bruvellu/cephalic-furrow/3-text/furrow.md

 To understand what influences the position and timing of ectopic folding, we analyzed the placement of these events in relation to epithelial features.
-We find a correlation between the formation of ectopic folds with the position and timing of mitotic domains at the head--trunk interface (@fig:mitotic-domains).
+We find a correlation between the formation of ectopic folds with the position and timing of mitotic domains at the head--trunk interface (Figure @fig:mitotic-domains).
-The ectopic folds in btd and eve mutants are often positioned between adjacent mitotic domains (@fig:mitotic-domains).
+The ectopic folds in btd and eve mutants are often positioned between adjacent mitotic domains (Figure @fig:mitotic-domains).

 <!--Ectopic folding coincides with area expansion of dividing cells-->

 The epithelial cells that fold are being compressed by the expansion of dividing cells.
-The ectopic folding coincides in position and timing with the expansion in the area of dividing cells during mitosis (@fig:mitotic-domains).
+The ectopic folding coincides in position and timing with the expansion in the area of dividing cells during mitosis (Figure @fig:mitotic-domains).
 The apical area of epithelial cells about to fold inwards diminishes at the same time that the apical area of dividing cells increase.